tindandelion/carnd-behavioral-cloning-p3/README.md

 Later in the process I added a few pieces from the test track, where the model was not performing well, apparently due to specific road conditions (dirt borders).
 I also recorded a few recovery laps, to make the model learn how to recover from going off-center.

+To test the final model performance, I collected a separate test dataset, recorded on a single round of driving along the test route.
+This dataset was stored separately from the training data; it was only employed for the final model performance evaluation.

-Here is the sample images from the left, center, and right cameras:
+Here are the sample images from the left, center, and right cameras:

 ![Sample images][camera-images]